 Players on WSOP.com Nevada can participate in low buy-in tournaments to try and win their way into WSOP events.
 These “satellites” pay out entries into WSOP events alongside or in place of cash prizes, and they run frequently in the months leading into each summer.

 There are also four separate online WSOP events which award the same coveted bracelets as winners of their live events receive.
 In 2018, events numbered 10 ($365), 47 ($565), 61 ($1,000), and 63 ($3,200) were No-Limit Hold’em bracelet events (buy-in amounts in parentheses).

 WSOP.com Nevada updates

-Online poker player pooling between Nevada, New Jersey, and Delaware is expected to go live prior to the start of the World Series of Poker tournament, which gets underway on May 29 and runs through July 17.
+Online poker player pooling between Nevada, New Jersey, and Delaware went live prior to the start of the World Series of Poker tournament that ran from May 29 and runs through July 17.

-Want to know what it’ll be like when New Jersey players come into the mix?
+Want to know what it was like when New Jersey players came into the mix?
 Read more about what to expect here.